pro-grammer-SD/autonumba/README.md

 * Designed for numeric-heavy code.
 * Dynamic Python features (strings, IO, objects) may not compile correctly.
 * Use responsibly.
 Native binaries are fast but can break dynamic behavior.
+* Functions with `#nonumba` comment on the definition line will be skipped from JIT injection.

 ## GitHub Stats 📊